psecio/websecio/_posts/2013/01/2013-01-28__Core-Concepts-Attack-Surface.md

 {{ byline }}

-If you've ever looked at your application and wondered what kind of attacks it could be vulnerabile to or what kind of resources exposed, you're already familiar with this "core concept" term and may not know it.
+If you've ever looked at your application and wondered what kind of attacks it could be vulnerable to or what kind of resources exposed, you're already familiar with this "core concept" term and may not know it.
 The "Attack Surface" of your application is just this.
 It's the part of the application that an user, malicious or not, could access directly or through an exploit in your system.
 This includes things like: